 Here are three key tips that also might be helpful:

 - Eat well.
 Eat seasonally appropriate nourishing meals on a consistent schedule to keep up appropriate reserves.
-Eating on a consistent schedule helps the body to have the energy it needs for living.
-It also helps the body to relax when it has a routine of knowing what to expect when.
-It won’t “worry” about that next meal and can settle in to rest.
+Eating on a consistent schedule helps the body to relax as it knows what to expect when.
+It won’t “worry” about that next meal.
+It knows it’s coming.
 We’re truly creatures of habit.

 - Go for a daily walk and connect to the sun.
-We’ve lost touch with the sun and the sun is the ruler of the daily rhythms that help us sleep.
-Pro Tip: Get up with the sun and really wind down (for real) with the sun.
+We’ve lost touch with the sun and the sun is the ruler of daily rhythms that help us to sleep.
+Pro Tip: Get up with the sun and really wind down (for real) in the evenings with the sun.

 I promised only three…so there are three.
 Have fun exploring and playing.
-Explore some other blog posts here for Self Care, they will also support rhythm and a good night’s sleep.
-Ayurveda is very much about reconnecting to natural rhythms.
-Being deeply connected to these natural rhythms connect us to our natural sleep rhythm which will then help us sleep.
+Explore some other blog posts on here for Self Care, they will also support rhythm and a good night’s sleep.
+Ayurveda is very much about reconnecting to natural rhythms and reconnecting to natural rhythms connect us to our natural sleep rhythm which will help us sleep.

 Helpful Blog Post: Eating Well.

 Join us for BeeWell Gatherings, weekly yoga or special yoga classes to learn more!!
 If you’re really ready to dig in, we also offer Yoga Teacher Training for personal development and growth (and, of course, you come out certified to teach yoga).